szbmrk/IPO4ICSE/tawos/README.md

 folder = "exports"

 [local_model]
+# Use llamacpp local model for classifying
+enabled = true
 # Local url for the model ran by llamacpp
 url = "http://localhost:8080"
 # Batch size to process the data